 In May 2023 it was announced that a one-off zoning change around Port Taranaki had been approved paving the way for the multi-million dollar redevelopment.
 However, it appears likely that interested parties (Port Taranaki for example) may appeal the decision.

-Modern Freezing Works With Huge Storage Capacity Taranaki Herald 1953
+Modern Freezing Works with Huge Storage Capacity (Taranaki Herald 15 October 1953)

 Please do not reproduce these images without permission from Puke Ariki.